This course is open to students enrolled in the Master Law and Society.

 All students are required to attend and actively participate during seminars.

-Throughout the course, students will draft different sections of the Thesis Proposal.
-The final thesis proposal will be evaluated on a go/no go basis by the thesis supervisor.
-In case of an insufficient thesis proposal, the student will receive clear and timely feedback from the supervisor on how the proposal needs to be improved.
-A new deadline will be set in mutual consultation with the student, though no later than the end of the next block.
-If the resubmitted proposal again fails to meet the thesis supervisor, the student cannot continue with the thesis.
+Evaluation is based on the approval of the thesis proposal by both the first and the second designated supervisor of the thesis (‘go’).
+In case of an insufficient thesis proposal, the student receives clear and timely feedback from the supervisor on how the proposal needs to be improved.
+A new deadline is set in mutual consultation, though no later than the end of the next block.
+During the time for revision the student has no further claim on supervision.
+If the resubmitted proposal again fails to meet the approval of the first and second supervisor, the student cannot continue with the thesis (‘no go’).

-Assessment of the thesis proposal will take place on the format of the rubric used to assess the final thesis, abbreviated to those categories relevant for the proposal.
-The proposal will also be assessed based on feasibility.
+Assessment of the thesis proposal takes place on the format of the rubric used to assess the final thesis, abbreviated to those categories relevant for the proposal.
+Additionally the proposal is assessed on feasibility.

 Obligatory course materials